 Resolution 2.
 Eliminate Credit Card Debt

 Credit card interest rates are high, ranging anywhere between 18% and 30%.
 If you’re carrying a credit card balance and paying high interest on it, consider paying all of it off before you put any money into new investments.
-Stock market ‘may’ provide annual returns of 8-12% over the next five years.
-The credit card company will definitely charge your high interest rates.
+The stock market ‘may’ provide annual returns of 8-12% over the next five years.
+The credit card company will definitely charge you high interest rates.

 Resolution 3.
 Buy (more) Stocks and ETFs to Build Your Portfolio